 5. It's Associated With Improved Cholesterol

 Drinking black coffee was associated with a positive effect on HDL cholesterol levels, according to November 2020 research in the Journal of Multiplidiscinary Healthcare.

 HDL cholesterol is known as the "good" one because it helps remove bad cholesterol from your bloodstream, which ultimately lowers your risk of heart disease, according to the Mayo Clinic.

 But the relationship between coffee and cholesterol is a bit more complicated.
-Coffee contains natural oils from the coffee bean called diterpenes, and these may raise total and LDL cholesterol, according to the Institute for Scientific Information on Coffee (ISIC).
+Coffee contains natural oils from the coffee bean called diterpenes, and these have been tied and LDL cholesterol, according to the Institute for Scientific Information on Coffee (ISIC).

 The amount of diterpenes in coffee varies with the brewing method, though.
 Coffee brewed through a filter will have less of these oils, while unfiltered coffee will have more.